Back to Blog

 Pixel Font:On

-That moment of silence in a meeting room?
-It happens more often than you'd think.
-Teams spend months building features nobody wants because they skipped the most critical step in product development: discovery.
+That moment of silence in a meeting room happens more often than you'd think.
+Teams spend months building features nobody wants because they skipped the most critical step in product development: discovery. $29.5 billion is wasted annually on software features that are rarely or never used — and that's not a development problem, it's a discovery problem.

 Product discovery is the process of understanding your customers and validating their problems before you write a single line of code.
 It's the difference between building something people need and building something that collects dust.
+In this guide, I'll walk you through the process, frameworks, and techniques that separate successful products from expensive failures.

-What is Product Discovery?
+What Is Product Discovery?

 1. Value risk: Will customers actually use this?